 In 2002, Stan Lee filed a $10 million lawsuit alleging that Marvel Comics was cheating him out of millions of dollars in movie profits for the characters he created. <p>The dispute specifically stemmed from the huge success of <i>Spider-Man</i>, the film that broke box office records but didn't make Lee a dime.
 And because Lee knew there were upcoming film versions of other characters he'd created, including the X-Men, the Hulk and Daredevil, he asked for millions in compensation. <p>In 2005, Marvel announced it had settled all outstanding litigation with Lee, although the terms were not disclosed.
 In 2009, shareholders in Stan Lee Media Inc. filed suit, claiming Lee had promised them a share in profits from the characters he created.
 That lawsuit was dismissed by the court.

-The family of Jack Kirby, the man behind Thor, X-Men and other lucrative Marvel characters, has been trying to claim copyrights on his creations in a lawsuit that has some fans threatening boycott. <p>Kirby's estate is trying to terminate copyright grants of more than 45 characters that the legendary artist created, and that Marvel constantly utilizes in comics and films.
-Marvel claims the characters were created as "work for hire" and therefore are owned by Marvel. <p>After a series of back and forth rulings, the Kirby estate and Marvel settled out of court just as the dispute was set to head to the Supreme Court.
+The family of Jack Kirby, the man behind Thor, X-Men and other lucrative Marvel characters, tried to claim copyrights on his creations in a lawsuit that had some fans threatening boycott. <p>Kirby's estate tried to terminate copyright grants of more than 45 characters that the legendary artist created, and that Marvel constantly utilizes in comics and films.
+Marvel claimed the characters were created as "work for hire" and therefore are owned by Marvel. <p>After a series of back and forth rulings, the Kirby estate and Marvel settled out of court just as the dispute was set to head to the Supreme Court.
 The terms of the agreement have not been made public, but Marvel continues to utilize Kirby’s creations in comic books and other media.

 In 1948, Jerry Siegel and Joe Shuster started litigation against DC over the copyright to their creations, Superman and Superboy.
-While DC won the case for Superman, they lost the one for Superboy, and eventually they settled with the two creators. <p>In 1970, the initial copyright period expired, and they all returned to court, but DC won that time.
-But in 1976, Congress passed the 1976 Copyright Act that allowed creators to take back certain copyrighted works, which opened the door for more disagreements over the characters. <p>Most recently, Siegel's wife and daughter initiated a lawsuit against DC, and the window will open in 2013 for the Shuster estate to do the same.
-At one point a few years ago, DC even avoided using the name "Superboy" in its comics because of the pending litigation. <p>There have been a slew of legal maneuvers since, and DC even filed suit against the lawyer representing the Siegel and Shuster families, making the case one of the longest running and arguably the ugliest creative disputes in comic book history.
+While DC won the case for Superman, they lost the one for Superboy, and eventually they settled with the two creators. <p>In 1970, the initial copyright period expired, and they all returned to court, with DC winning that time.
+But in 1976, Congress passed the 1976 Copyright Act that allowed creators to take back certain copyrighted works, which opened the door for more disagreements over the characters. <p>At one point a few years ago, DC even avoided using the name "Superboy" in its comics because of the pending litigation.
+However, through a complicated legal decision, Warner Bros.
+(DC’s parent company) won the final round of litigation, seemingly closing the door on one of the oldest, most contentious creative disputes in comic book history.